-There are three possible sets of procedures ("tracks") for formal resolution of Complaints against a Student 34(Track 1, Track 2, Track 3) as required by federal and state law.
+There are three possible sets of procedures ("tracks") for formal resolution of Complaints against a Student (Track 1, Track 2, Track 3) as required by federal and state law.
 There are two sets of procedures ("Tracks") for formal resolution of Complaints against an Employee or a Third-Party (Track 1 or Track 3) as required by federal and state law.
 The remaining track, track 2: State Mandated Hearing Process, is not applicable to Complaints against Employees or Third-Parties, as it applies only to certain Complaints against Students.
-Which procedure applies to any given Complaint will depend on a variety of factors described below.
-Questions about which procedures apply to any specific case should be directed to the campus Title IX Coordinator and/or the Discrimination, Harassment, and Retaliation Administrator ("DHR Administrator").